 The More We Get Together. lyrics and mp3

 Walk Bear: Take a little walk bear, walk bear, walk bear, take a little walk bear, walk bear walk.
 Take a little run bear….
 Take a little wiggle bear….
 Have a little hug bear…

 Way Up High in an Apple Tree. video

 What’s in the box. lyrics “What’s in the blue box, the blue box, the blue box?
 What’s in the blue box?
 I don’t know.
 Let’s find out.”
-(This was a great tactic for diaper changing times when my son was about 18 months old… he would resist coming to the changing table, but all I had to do was toss a toy in the shoe box, shake it and sing this song, and he’d come running.)
+(When my son was about 18 months old, he was resisting diaper changes.
+But all I had to do was toss a toy in a box, shake it and sing this song, and he’d come running to the changing table.)

 Wheels on a Bus. lyrics and mp3 (Great song for babies: you can move their arms or legs for them as the “doors” open and shut, and “windshield wipers” go swish…)